diqezit/ats20_ats_ex/README.md

 1.  **Enter CW Mode:** Use the `MODE` button to select `CW`.
 2.  **CW Sideband:** **Press and hold `BW`** to switch the reception sideband (`L` for LSB `U` for USB).
 This is a tool to eliminate nearby interference.
 The receiver will automatically adjust the frequency to keep the audible tone consistent.
-3.  **Tuning:** The receiver's CW pitch is fixed at ~500 Hz.
-Tune the main frequency until the Morse code signal's tone is clear and distinct.
+3.  **Tuning:** The receiver's CW pitch is adjustable via `CWP` setting (500-800 Hz).
+Tune the main frequency until the Morse code signal's tone matches the selected pitch.
 Tip: Use a narrow BW filter (e.g. 0.5 kHz) in CW mode to isolate the signal.

 #### **2.3.
 Bandwidth (BW) Filter Adjustment**